 The centerpiece of every person’s financial life is their checking account.
 Ally Bank has an online checking account that doesn’t require any monthly maintenance fees.

-Technically, it is a high-yield checking account, though it offers a paltry 0.1% interest rate on balances up to $15,000.
-The 0.1% fee is not quite as high as some other banks, but it is competitive.
-Ally offers a 0.6% APY on balances over $15,000, which is quite a bit higher than the national average.
+Technically, it's a high-yield checking account, though balances up to $15,000 earn just 0.10% APY.
+The 0.10% rate is not quite as high as some other banks, but it's competitive.
+Ally offers a 0.25% APY on balances over $15,000, which is quite a bit higher than the national average.

 You can find a full list of the best high yield savings accounts here.

 Ally Bank's money market accounts (MMAs) earn the same 3.75% APY as is offered on its savings accounts.
 Again that's an impressive rate, especially when you consider that it's earned on all balance tiers.
 There's also no minimum required to open an MMA with Ally.